SDT-base Contents Functions Previous Next PDF Index

 Description

-A unified perspective on interpolation and the more advanced finite element based expansion methods are discussed in the tutorial 3.3.
-An example is treated in detail in the gartco demonstration.
+Expansion seeks to estimate responses from measured data.
+It can be seen as state-estimation using a FEM model in full or reduced form.
+Theoretical aspects are discussed in the tutorial 3.3.
+An example is treated in detail in the gartco demonstration and sdtweb('tuto_ExpGUI') opens the tutorial of the graphical interface.
 This section gives a list of available methods with a short discussion of associated trade-offs.

 Subspace, Modal, Serep